jarshwah/deps/drafts/orm_expressions.rst

         return connection.ops.combine_sql(
             self.operator, sql)

-When compared to the call tree produced by Django's current code, it is immediately obvious the new expressions are much easier to understand.
+When compared to the call tree produced by Djangos current code, it is immediately obvious that new expressions are much easier to understand.

 There is currently very limited support for combining arbitrary types of expressions (for example, doing F('textfield') + F('anothertext') doesn't resolve to CONCAT() SQL).
 This proposal doesn't aim to solve arbitrary type combination problem (though doing so should be possible later on).
-It is also possible to write a custom ConcatNode::
+But it is possible to write a custom ConcatNode::

     class ConcatNode(Expression):